 Load a texture during initialization

 Loading a texture can be a time-consuming operation, so load it when the application or a level starts.
 The operation can be time-consuming because the PowerVR SGX540 platform uses a layout that follows a plane-filling curve to improve memory locality when texturing, so loading textures is an time-consuming reformatting operation.
 You should avoid loading texture data during mid-frame.
 Also, you should set your texture parameters before you load it with image data because OpenGL ES can optimize your texture data based on the parameters you set.

 Texture compression conserves memory, increases performance, and allows for mipmapping.
 The PowerVR SGX540 platform supports PVRTC and ETC texture compression formats.
 For more information, see Optimizing with texture compression.

 Mipmaps are small predefined variants of a texture image.
 Each mipmap represents a different level of detail for a texture.
 The GPU can use mipmaps with a minification filter to calculate the level of detail automatically that is closest to mapping one texel of a mipmap to one pixel in the render target.

 Best practices: Shaders

 You use shaders to determine the appropriate levels of light and dark in your image.
 You use the OpenGL ES Shading Language to define your shaders and use them to specify rendering effects in your app.
 The OpenGL ES 1.1 API uses a fixed-function pipeline, which means you can use only the pixel-shading and geometric transformations that are available.
-The OpenGL ES 2.0 API uses a programmable pipeline, which means that you more control over what is rendered.
+The OpenGL ES 2.0 and 3.0 APIs use a programmable pipeline, which means that you more control over what is rendered.
 This section outlines some best practices for optimizing your shaders.